 We rely on debt financing as a source of liquidity for our business activities, including both convertible notes and our revolving credit facility.
 Under the convertible notes, \$199.5 million of principal liability is due in 2024.
-No amounts were outstanding under the revolving credit agreement at December 31, 2021.
+At December 31, 2022, \$363.0 million was outstanding under the revolving credit agreement, which is due in 2024.
 The Company is contractually obligated to make interest payments on our debt and is required to pay a quarterly commitment fee on the unused revolving loan commitment amount.
-The total estimated interest payments over the life of our debt instruments is \$41.4 million as of December 31, 2021.
-Of this amount, \$13.7 million is estimated be paid within one year.
+The total estimated interest payments over the life of our debt instruments is \$126.8 million as of December 31, 2022.
+Of this amount, \$29.2 million is estimated be paid within one year.
 Interest payments on debt are calculated based on the applicable rate and payment dates for each instrument.
 For variable-rate instruments, interest rates and payment dates are based on management's estimate of the most likely scenarios for each relevant debt instrument.
-In the event that we borrow under our revolving credit agreement in 2022, we may be impacted by expected increases in interest rates.
+We may be impacted by expected increases in interest rates on the amounts outstanding under the revolving credit agreement; however, to mitigate this risk, we entered into interest rate swap agreements, effective January 1, 2023, for the purposes of hedging the eight quarterly variable-rate Credit Agreement interest payments due in 2023 and 2024.
 For further information on debt and the related interest payments, refer to Financing Arrangement discussed below and Note 14, Debt, in the Notes to Consolidated Financial Statements included in this Form 10-K.